 Whether your child is starting school for the first time, or returning to school, you will need to consider what the school should know about their epilepsy.
 Most children with epilepsy will have positive experiences of school but problems can arise so it’s good to have thought about how to deal with them.
 Parents often have concerns about what to tell the school and when.
-A big worry can be how the school will handle seizures.
-This is understandable.
+A big worry can be how the school will handle seizures which is understandable.
 This section deals with common concerns parents raise and gives suggestions for working with the school.
+Alongside the information contained within this section of our website, we also have a comprehensive booklet available entitled 'Epilepsy and School - A Guide for Parents'.
+This resource is available to read and download on our website.

 Yes.
 You will need to tell them as it’s best for your child that the school staff know how to deal with seizures.
 Otherwise the seizures might be misunderstood or the wrong first aid could be given.
 Not everyone in the school may need to know but key staff need to be informed on how to support your child.

-I’ve told the school but they still don’t know enough about my child’s epilepsy
+I’ve told the school but they still don’t know enough about my child’s epilepsy.
+What do I do?

 What is an epilepsy care plan and do we need one?